Hootsuite Logo

 Hootsuite Logo 2014-present

-Vigilante’s agency representatives, marketers, designers, writers, Dee Anna McPherson (VP of Marketing), and Ryan Holmes have teamed up to create a new look for the platform.
+Vigilante’s agency representatives, marketers, designers, and writers, including Dee Anna McPherson (VP of Marketing) and Ryan Holmes, have teamed up to create a new look for the platform.
 They kept the Owly mascot but significantly reworked it, making it minimalist and monochrome.
-The owl now consists of the simplest geometric shapes, mostly circles, and triangles.
-It has no wing, and its beak is connected to the eyes.
+The owl now consists of the simplest geometric shapes, mostly circles and triangles.
+It has no wings, and its beak is connected to its eyes.

 The word “Hootsuite” has also changed.
-First, the developers chose a different font, more round than the first one.
+First, the developers chose a different font, which was rounder than the first.
 Second, they converted the “H” to uppercase and repainted both parts of the lettering black.

 Hootsuite Emblem

-The social media management system has a recognizable symbol and mascot – an owl.
-It is the main element of the logo and reflects the friendliness and simplicity of the brand.
-For all the years, it has changed only once, and then “cosmetically.”
-The designers have updated the style a bit, following the example of Twitter, which gave a modern look to its Larry the Bird.
+The social media management system has a recognizable symbol and mascot, an owl.
+The logo’s main element reflects the brand’s friendliness and simplicity.
+Over the years, it has changed only once, and then “cosmetically.”
+The designers have updated the style a bit, following Twitter’s lead, giving Larry the Bird a modern look.

-On the first logo, the name of the program was written in lowercase letters.
-The font was very reminiscent of Supra Condensed Medium, created in 2013 by the typographer Gert Wiescher.
-But many details varied, so here we can talk about an individual typeface designed to order.
+The program’s name was written in lowercase letters on the first logo.
+The font was reminiscent of Supra Condensed Medium, created in 2013 by the typographer Gert Wiescher.
+However, many details vary, so we can discuss an individual typeface designed to order.

 Hootsuite Symbol

-For the second word mark, a font similar to Graublau Sans Bold was used.
-The original grotesque appeared in 2012 and was published by the FDI Type Foundry.
+The second word mark used a font similar to Graublau Sans Bold.
+The original grotesque was released in 2012 and published by the FDI Type Foundry.
 Another analog is Mute Bold from Indian Type Foundry.
-The Hootsuite design team changed some of the glyphs, including removing the left half of the horizontal stroke from the “t” and rounding off the letter’s top.
+The Hootsuite design team changed some glyphs, including removing the left half of the horizontal stroke from the “t” and rounding off the letter’s top.

 Hootsuite Logo

 The palette used to be more varied than it is now.
-It included a light brown color as well as several shades of orange and gray.
-The current logo is all black and white: both the inscription and the owl.
-It became so after the redesign in 2014.
+It included a light brown color and several shades of orange and gray.
+The current logo is all black and white: the inscription and the owl.
+It became so after the 2014 redesign.

 2022 – today